prestigious-protagonist/FinalProject-Celebal/readme.md

 Application could be slow as it is deployed under the free tier plan. <br/>
 Each request after a specific time of inactivity leads to the cold start of the complete service. <br/>
 So for the first time features might take 15-20 seconds to load. <br/>
+Some routes are yet to be implemented, this frontend is the minimal representation of the product. </br>
 The MVP of this backend project can be viewed on <i>https://upes.vercel.app</i>

 To access features available to admins use - Id: jaskaranyt123@gmail.com - Password: !Qw12345